AQaddora/MusicPlayer/README.md

-# AudioEqualizer
+# Music Player
-AudioEqualizer using Unity3D
+with AudioEqualizer and some filters using Unity3D
 .
-Here is a video: https://youtu.be/iSj5Z2bVrhE
+Here is a video: https://youtu.be/K7EWtDHlZg0
 .
 @GamerBoxStudios
+feel free to pull. contact me for feedback and suggestions.